Title and statement of responsibility area

 Name of creator

 In 1904, Buller was appointed the first professor of Botany and Geology at the University of Manitoba, one of the original six professors hired by the University.
+Buller was integral in developing the scientific community in Winnipeg and creating a laboratory and research based scientific educational program at the University of Manitoba.
+A tireless worker, Buller won international recognition for his work on fungi (mycology) and wheat rust (plant pathology).
+Buller developed a vast network of colleagues and friends and maintained extensive correspondence, which the University of Manitoba Archives now holds.
+He also actively campaigned to focus public attention upon the University's problems, including the inadequacy of its downtown campus.
 Buller served as Head of the Botany Department until his retirement in 1936, after which he became Professor Emeritus.
-A tireless worker, Buller won international recognition for his work on fungi and wheat rust.
-He also actively campaigned to focus public attention upon the University's problems, including the inadequacy of its downtown campus.

 Scope and content